-Where the tenancy is not an assured shorthold tenancy
+Where the tenancy is not a Housing Act tenancy

 In this case the deposit does not have to be protected by law.
 However, the Tenancy Deposit Scheme will make its independent alternative dispute resolution service available.

 If a dispute arises, the tenant will contact the Scheme.
 Then: